wilcoxen-courses/e110-github/README.md

 of skills you're hoping to get out of the class.

 1. Stage and commit that change with an appropriate log message.

+1. Create a new file called `done.md` with three lines: (1) `# Done`, (2) a
+blank line, and (3) the date.
+It's not very interesting: it's just to practice adding a new file to a repository.

+1. Commit the file to the repository using either Atom or GitHub Desktop.
+It will appear in either one as a file with unstaged changes.

 ### Submitting